The term polymath is a person whose expertise spans a significant number of different subject areas.

 Ninja-pirates almost certainly did exist in Japan during the 16th century, given the number of Wokou raids to Korea during that period.

-Modern penthatlon, which features fencing, swimming, horse riding, cross-country racing and shooting (the last two, in the same event) in the same day.
+Modern penthatlon, which features fencing, swimming, horse riding, cross-country racing and shooting (the last two, in the same event since 2009) in the same day.

 The British De Havilland Mosquito and its German rival, the Junkers Ju 88, were this.
 High-speed bombers, dive-bombers, high-altitude bombers, reconnaisance aircraft, bomber-destroying heavy fighters, radar-equipped night fighters...the sheer number of roles and variants these two World War Two stalwarts covered would fill a whole book.
 The Mosquito was an extremely fast airplane thanks to its powerful engines and a fuselage made of plywood and balsa, cranking this trope Up to Eleven.